-4346.
-Community and Public Health Nursing (CL)

-(3:2.5:0.5 O)

-(Prerequisites: NURS 4233, NURS 4342, NURS 4343) This course emphasizes population health, community health and public health nursing concepts needed for the professional nursing practice.
+NURS 4346 Community and Public Health Nursing (3:2.5:.5,0) (Prerequisites: NURS 4342, 4233, 4343) This course emphasizes population health, community health, and public health nursing concepts needed for the professional nursing practice.
 The focus is on the concepts of community and population assessment including health problems, risk factors, program planning and interventions.
 This course provides foundations for interdisciplinary teamwork and disease prevention.

-4347.
-Evaluating Risk in Healthcare (CL) (3:2.5:0.5 O)

-(Prerequisites: NURS 4233, NURS 4342, NURS 4343) This course will introduce the student to concepts related to patient safety.
+NURS 4347 Evaluating Risk in Healthcare (3:2.5:.5,O) (Prerequisites: NURS 4342, 4233, 4343) The course will introduce the student to concepts related to patient safety.
 Course content will cover the role of the nurse as a member of the inter-professional team.
 The student will be introduced to the process of failure modes effects analysis (FMEA) and root cause analysis (RCA).
 Strategies that enhance inter-professional communication will be reviewed.
 An overview to the Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) assessment of patient satisfaction will be provided.

-4348.
-Health Intervention Design (3:3:0 O)

-(Prerequisite: NURS 4233, NURS 4342, NURS 4343) Students will design an effective intervention to enhance self-management of chronic disease based on current incidence and prevalence rates of chronic disease, cultural competence, behavior change theory, and program planning models.
+NURS 4348 Health Intervention Design (3:3:0,F) (Prerequisite: NURS 4342, 4233, 4343) Students will design an effective intervention to enhance selfmanagement of chronic disease based on current incidence and prevalence rates of chronic disease, cultural competence, behavior change theory and program planning models.
 With the development of a community-based self-management intervention, students will synthesize evidence-based practice aimed at improving the health of individuals with chronic disease.

-4349.
-Nursing Jurisprudence and Ethics (CL) (3:2.5:0.5 O)

-(Prerequisites: NURS 4233, NURS 4342, NURS 4343, NURS 4344, NURS 4347) This course serves as an introduction to nursing jurisprudence and ethics in professional practice.
+NURS 4349 Nursing Jurisprudence & Ethics (3:2.5:.5,0) (Prerequisites: NURS 4342, 4233, 4343, 4344, 4347) This course serves as an introduction to nursing jurisprudence and ethics in professional practice.
 Students examine nursing practice acts, rules and regulations of state boards of nursing, legal and ethical position statements, principles of nursing ethics, professional boundaries and patient rights.
-Legal and ethical dilemmas as well as the duties and obligations of the professional nurse as a patient safety advocate are studied to assist the student with providing safe and quality healthcare in various settings.
-A brief overview of peer review, whistleblower protections, and health policy prepares the student to become more professionally engaged.
+Legal and ethical dilemmas as well as the duties and obligations of the professional nurse as a patient safety advocate are studied to provide safe and quality healthcare in various settings.
+A brief overview of peer review, whistleblower protections and health policy prepares the student to become more professionally engaged.